fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 After seeing the doctor and starting taking medications, the foremost task for the companion is to make sure that the patient take proper medications on time and attend regular follow-up appointments.
-At the same time, help the patient adopt a positive life style, such as maintaing a regulr schedule, eating a balanced diet, getting moderate amount of exercises, etc.
+At the same time, help the patient adopt a positive life style, such as maintaining a regular schedule, eating a balanced diet, getting moderate amount of exercise, etc.
 The companion could choose to help the patient based on the recovery progress.
 If the patient could take the initiatives, then this is the best scenario.
-The more common situation is that the patient still lacks energy and motiviation, then it is time for the companion to step into a more controlling role and arrange their things for them.
+The more common situation is that the patient still lacks energy and motivation, then it is time for the companion to step into a more controlling role and arrange their things for them.